frrrnd/viewport/content/posts/07-camera-f-stop.md

 media_type: "image"
 ---

-Slider para ajustar o f-stop da camera.
+Slider to adjust the camera f-stop.